michaeljolley/michaeljolley/src/pages/blog/using-netlify-functions-to-add-comments-to-gridsome.md

 pubDate: 2020-06-14
 title: 'Using Netlify Functions to Add Comments to Gridsome'
 image: https://res.cloudinary.com/dk3rdh3yo/image/upload/v1669586486/blog/using-netlify-functions-to-add-comments-to-gridsome/cover-image_vmjm5a.png
-image_alt: Terminal window with the title of the post and the Netlify and Gridsome logos
+image_alt: "Terminal window with the title of the post and the Netlify and Gridsome "
 description: Netlify provides serverless functions to process information, while Gridsome provides a Vue.js based static-site generation.
 In this post we combine the two allowing visitors to leave comments on our posts.
 tags: [netlify, gridsome, functions, serverless, vuejs]
 category: Tutorials